kyongmini/kyongmini.github.io/_posts/2024-01-02-HiddenPattern.md

 {: .box-error}
 So what's the conclusion?
 {: .box-note}
 Korean curries prefer dice to slice, and Japanese curries prefer slice.
 And Korean curries don't often caramelize, but most Japanese curries is caramelized.
-This shows **the correlation that the more caramelization is performed, the more onions are cut into slice**.
+This shows **the more caramelization is performed, the more method of onions is 'slice'**.
+Additionally, **Caramelizing plays an important role in Japanese curry, but not Korean curry.**